Handling bot delay

 A separate timeout can be defined for disconnecting the call.
 This timeout is set with the botNoInputGiveUpTimeoutMS parameter.

-If no message was received from the bot, VoiceAI Connect will resume speech recognition after 10 seconds.
+If no message is received from the bot, VoiceAI Connect Enterprise resumes speech recognition after 10 seconds.
 You can modify this timeout using the resumeRecognitionTimeoutMS parameter.
+You can also have a recorded audio message or text message played to the user when the recognition is resumed, by setting the resumeRecognitionSpeech or resumeRecognitionPlayUrl parameters.
 If the botNoInputTimeout expires before resumeRecognitionTimeout and a prompt is played to the user, the time to resume recognition is counted from the end of the prompt.

 Example